Ground Water and Aquifers

 Basic NRI - What to Include:

 Many of New Hampshire's reliable aquifers are found in deep, coarse-grained stratified drift deposits (sands and gravels), which were deposited by glacial meltwater at the time of deglaciation.
 The location and extent of these aquifers should be mapped along with transmissivity values which are available through GRANIT and GRANITVIew.
-See Sample Water Resources Map to view stratified drift aquifer information.
+See Sample Water Resources Map in the Sample Map Set to view stratified drift aquifer information.
 Transmissivity is a measure of how much water can be transmitted horizontally in an aquifer.
 Higher transmissivity values indicate greater groundwater availability.
 Wellhead protection areas can also be shown on the map.

 CLIMATE CHANGE As the world's largest distributed store of fresh water, ground water plays a central part in sustaining ecosystems and enabling human adaptation to climate variability and change.
 The strategic importance of ground water for global water and food security will probably intensify under climate change as more frequent and intense climate extremes (droughts and floods) increase variability in precipitation, soil moisture and surface water.
 The strategic importance of ground water for global water and food security will probably intensify under climate change as more frequent and intense climate extremes (droughts and floods) increase variability in precipitation, soil moisture and surface water.